Is Online Therapy or Virtual Counseling Right for You?

 3) a quiet place where you can talk freely.

-We will send you a unique, confidential link to access your video session with your therapist one hour prior to your appointment time.
+We will send you a unique, confidential link to access your video session with your licensed therapist one hour prior to your appointment time.
 Other than that, you just need a desire for personal growth and a willingness to move forward.